Anna-Peng/thoughts/README.md

 Suffering is untouched and everflowing\
 — A pain that is unsoothable.

-I sit in this moment,
+We sit in this moment, \
 With no one but a metaverse of souls \
 — in bytes that flows through anything concrete

 The only thing that touches\
 Is the last beat of the drum roll.\
-A rhythm that I do not agree with\
+An odious rhythm, \
-But the only thing that reverberates through my skin.
+But the only thing that reverberates through our skins.

 Other than that\
 Our world seems to have turned itself into